Effects of Privacy-Inducing Noise on Welfare and Influence of Referendum Systems: Conclusion

+Also, our definitions of influence and welfare assume that the votes are unbiased, that is, they consider everybody to be equally likely to vote for $-1$ or $+1$.
+In fact, these definitions can be further generalized to cover the same concept, but for the case of biased voting.
+For example, one can extend the definitions to be \emph{$p$-biased} for a given $p \in [-1,1]$, that is the expected value of each vote is $p$ instead of $0$. $p$-biased distribution is also well-studied in the field of Analysis of Boolean functions.

+Finally, our voting model in this paper is a classical referendum model with two candidates.
+However, in most real-world applications, we generally have multiple candidates and we have to aggregate the rankings.
+If there is a Condorcet winner in a voting system, then the results regarding two-candidate elections can be directly applied in the multiple-candidate setting.
+Yet, in many cases, there is no Condorcet winner.
+Restricting the number of candidates to two has the primary advantage that both the definitions and analyses of welfare and influence naturally follow.
+We believe that extending the definitions and the tools developed in this paper to multiple-candidate settings would be interesting.

-We study the effect of using privacy inducing noisy mechanisms in the voting process.
-We precisely show the relation between any chosen level of privacy and i) the resulting level of influence of voters involved and ii) the welfare of the chosen social choice function.
-A takeaway that we can deduce from this derived relationship is that the ordering of voters influences and ordering of welfares amongst the considered social choice functions remain unchanged before and after the noising.
-Technical takeaways include our proof techniques based on the mathematical hammer of Fourier analysis of Boolean functions, first principles in probability and combinatorics.
+In a broader perspective, we study the effect of using privacy inducing randomized responses in the voting process.
+We construct a relation between the level of privacy and the resulting level of influence of voters involved in the voting system and the welfare of the chosen social choice function.
+An insightful takeaway that we can deduce from the derived relationships in this paper is that the ordering of voters' influences and the ordering of welfare amongst the considered social choice functions remain unchanged upon introducing noise via the celebrated randomized response mechanism.
 Existing works have extensively studied the relationship between privacy and the resulting accuracy in preserving the output of the query that was privatized.
-At a high-level we are the first to shed light on the relationship between privacy and other important phenomenon of influence and welfare.
-Therefore, we hope that this bridge we have proposed between the two important fields of differential privacy and social choice theory is further studied and extended as part of future works.
+At a high level we are the first to shed light on the relationship between privacy and other important phenomena of influence and welfare.
+We hope that this bridge we have proposed between the two important fields of differential privacy and social choice theory will be further studied and extended as part of future works.